Deadwood is one of the most important concepts in Gin Rummy. It affects when you can knock, how scoring works, and how often you risk being undercut.

 Common Deadwood Mistakes

-- Knocking without re-checking totals
+Knocking without recounting

 Always re-count deadwood before ending a round.